 - 2 mandarin oranges, oranges, clementines or tangerines, peeled

 - Handful of pomegranate seeds

-- Whisk the first 4 ingredients in a small bowl.
+- Whisk olive oil, lemon juice, shallot and lemon peel in a small bowl.

 - Season dressing with salt and pepper, to taste.

 - Combine fennel and apple in medium bowl; mix in 3 tablespoons dressing.

 - Add fennel-apple mixture and toss, adding more dressing, to taste.